This page last updated: December 21, 2012 as of December 2017

 - 5.5 LB (2.5kg) Electric Lifting Magnet Electromagnet Solenoid Lift Holding 20mm

 ... is not strong enough to hold through a plastic roof - made for direct to metal contact - 11lb works : get a pair... on E Bay ...
-5Kg/11LB 12V 25mm Electric Lifting Magnet Electromagnet Solenoid Lift Holding
+5Kg/11LB 12V 25mm Electric Lifting Magnet Electromagnet Solenoid Lift Holding.
+They get hot fast and I tested that the outside is not part of the circuit so they are connected to the metal frame and that might help dissipate the heat.
+If not they are easy to replace until I make a cover to disguise them into actual looking equipment.

 - Some containers open on the bottom and some open on the top... be carefull prying them apart as some have knob and loops and some are only friction fit and some are glued together it seems.

-- 2 relays were designed to power the elctromagnets - only one was ended up being used - to reduce the wires going to the container lifter.
+- 2 relays were designed to power the electromagnets - only one was ended up being used - to reduce the wires going to the container lifter.
+And then changed back to two and thus 4 wires gong down to the lifter.

 - An Arduino mini pro on a board with several wall wart power inputs.
-9V for Arduino, 6V for servos, 5V to power the relay board (to separate it from the arduino to reduce power backlash from powering the electromagnets on and off), 12V for relays to power electromagnets.
+9V for Arduino, 6V for servos, 5V to power the relay board (to separate it from the arduino to reduce power backlash from powering the electromagnets on and off.
+The relay board has JD VCC / VCC / Gnd : Connect a 5V to JD VCC and its ground to ground), 12V for relays to power electromagnets.

 - 3 continuous rotation servos rotate the spools to lift the containers, rotate shafts that are gear connected to pulleys to move the upper and lower shelves.